Definitions and interpretation

 The General Data Protection Regulation (EU) 2016/679;

-Work Experiences, Courses and Jobs Advertiser is the advertising department of Learners Progress College of 3 Oakfield House, Ilford, Essex, IG11EF
+Work Experiences Advertiser is the advertising department of LPC Business Centre Ltd located at 5 Oakfield House, Ilford, Essex, IG11EF

 User or you

-Any third party that accesses the website and is not either (i) employed by Learners Progress College and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services and accessing the website in connection with the provision of such services; and
+Any third party that accesses the website and is not either (i) employed by LPC Business Centre Ltd and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services and accessing the website in connection with the provision of such services.

 the website that you are currently using,